How it works

 Needless to say, this all runs on Linux.

-The next development is to have a webcam pointing at the sky to capture cloud patterns.
+The latest development is a webcam pointing at the sky to capture cloud patterns, this is an ethernet based webcam mounted in the housing for a